Korea (Democratic People's Republic of)

 Under the EU’s Common Foreign and Security Policy as well as in bilateral relations, Germany is trying to get North Korea to resume the six-party talks on ending its nuclear weapons programme.
 At the same time, Germany is endeavouring to induce North Korea to enter into dialogue with the international community on the human rights situation in the country.

-The various sanctions adopted – in particular by the United Nations and the European Union – in response to North Korea’s nuclear policy also have a marked impact on bilateral relations.
+In the wake of North Korea’s fourth nuclear weapons test in January 2016 and its most recent rocket launch in February 2016, the various sanctions adopted – in particular by the United Nations and the European Union – in response to North Korea’s nuclear policy are also having a tangible effect on bilateral relations.
+Tougher sanctions can be expected following the most recent nuclear weapons and rocket tests.

 Germany is not engaged in bilateral development cooperation with North Korea.
 Humanitarian aid has played an important role in bilateral relations in recent years, but this was terminated by the North Korean government in 2006.
 Since then, assistance has continued in the form of development-oriented emergency and transitional aid under the umbrella of the EU.
 German Agro Action is one of the main humanitarian organisations active in North Korea.
 Bread for the World, Caritas and the German Red Cross have also conducted a number of German-funded projects.